|Type of tour:||Self-guided|

 Day 3: Alberobello – Ostuni (28 miles/45 km)

 You cycle through the countryside to Ostuni, which is reputed an architectural jewel, and is commonly referred to as "the White Town" for its white walls and its typically white-painted architecture.

 Day 4: Ostuni–Lecce –Gallipoli (43 miles/70 km by train + 31 miles/50 km)

-A train transfer brings you to Lecce.
+A train transfer (not included in the tour cost) brings you to Lecce.
 After a short distance through this amazing baroque town, you go deep into “salentinian countryside”, before approaching the Ionian coast and your daily destination, Gallipoli.

 Overnight in Gallipoli

 Day 5: Gallipoli – Santa Maria di Leuca (31 miles/50 km)